-The artizan generally employs a much larger flame in soldering, namely, a lamp the wick of which is from a quarter to one inch diameter, this must be plentifully supplied with oil; the blowpipe in such cases is selected with a larger aperture, it is blown vigorously, and held a little distant from the flame, so as to spread it in a broad stream of light, extending over a large surface of the work, which is in most cases supported upon charcoal.
+The artizan employs in soldering a much larger flame than the chemist, namely that of a lamp the wick of which is from a quarter to one inch diameter, this must be plentifully supplied with oil; the blowpipe in such cases is selected with a larger aperture, it is blown vigorously, and held a little distant from the flame, so as to spread it in a broad stream of light, extending over a large surface of the work, which is in most cases supported upon charcoal.
 When any minute portion alone is to be heated, the pointed flame is used with a milder blast of air and a decreased distance.

 Fig. 306 is an arrangement, the use of which is attended with no fatigue to the operator; it is much employed by the cheap jewellery manufacturers at Birmingham.
-A stream of air from a pair of bellows directs a gas flame through a trough or shoot, the third of a cylindrical tube placed at a small angle.
-Instead of a charcoal support, they employ a wooden handle, upon which is fixed a flat disk of sheet-iron, about three or four inches diameter, covered with a matting of waste fragments of binding wire, entangled together and beaten into a sheet, about three-eighths or half an inch thick; some few of the larger pieces of wire extend round the edge of the disk to attach the remainder.
-The work to be soldered is placed upon the wire, which becomes partially red-hot from the flame, and retains the heat although less efficiently than charcoal, but without the inconvenience of burning away, so that the broad level surface is always maintained.
-More generally however, small cinders are placed upon the tool, either instead of, or upon the wire.
+A stream of air from a pair of bellows directs a gas flame through a trough or shoot, the third of a cylindrical tube placed at a small angle below the flame.
+Instead of a charcoal support, they employ a wooden handle, upon which is fixed a flat disk of sheet-iron. about three or four inches diameter, covered with a matting of waste fragments of binding wire, entangled together and beaten into a sheet, about three-eighths or half an inch thick; some few of the larger pieces of wire extend round the edge of the disk to attach the remainder.
+The work to be soldered is placed upon the wire, which becomes partially red-hot from the flame, and retains the heat somewhat as the charcoal, but without the inconvenience of burning away, so that the broad level surface is always maintained.
+Small cinders are frequently placed upon the tool, either instead of, or upon the wire.

-Sometimes, as in fig. 307, the gas pipe is surmounted by a square hood, open at both ends, and two blowpipes are directed through it; the latter arrangement is used by the makers of glass toys and seals; these are pinched in moulds something like bullet-moulds; the devices on the seals are produced by inserting dried plaster casts in the moulds.
+Sometimes, as in fig. 307, the gas pipe is surmounted by a square hood, open at both ends, and two blast-pipes are directed through it; the latter arrangement is used by the makers of glass toys and seals; these are pinched in moulds something like bullet-moulds; the devices on the seals are produced by inserting in the moulds dried casts, made in plaster of Paris.

-Those who make thermometers and other philosophical instruments more generally use a table blowpipe, with a shallow oval, or rather a kidney-shaped lamp, fig. 308.
-It has a loop placed lengthways upon the short diameter for holding the cotton, which is sometimes an inch long and half an inch wide.
-The wick must be plentifully supplied with tallow or hog's lard, and a furrow is made through it with a wire to afford a free passage for the blast from the fixed nozzle, by the size of which, and its distance from the flame, the latter is made to assume the pointed or brush-like character.
+Makers of thermometers and other philosophical instruments generally use a table blowpipe, with a shallow oval, or rather a kidney-shaped lamp, fig. 308, with a loop placed lengthways upon the short diameter for holding the cotton, which is sometimes an inch long and half an inch wide.
+The wick is plentifully supplied with tallow or hog's lard, and a furrow is made through it with a wire to afford a free passage for the blast from the fixed nozzle, by the size of which; and its distance from the flame, the latter is made to assume the pointed or brush-like character.
 This lamp is more cleanly, and emits less smell than those supplied with oil; any overflow of the tallow is caught in the outer vessel or tray, and when cold, the fat solidifies.
-The forge, fig. 90, page 203, has likewise a blowpipe and lamp to enable it to be applied to the arts in a similar manner, and a very cheap table blowpipe is described by Dr. Faraday, in his "Chemical Manipulation," page 120-1.
+The forge, fig. 90, page 203, has also a blowpipe and lamp to enable it to be applied to the arts in a similar manner, and a very cheap table blowpipe is described by Dr. Faraday, in his "Chemical Manipulation," page 120-169.
+See also Appendix, note G, p.
+462.